 Fifth Street Books of Mebane, North Carolina, is a bookstore that offers inexpensive options.
 Popular with educators and parents, bundles are available as well as shipping.
 In fact, according to Fifth Street Books, they house over 100,000 books.
 The “99 cent book warehouse” provides bookworms with plenty of reads to choose from.

-Opened in the 1970s, Edward McKay offers their largest location in Greensboro, North Carolina.
+Opened in the 1970s, McKay offers their largest location in Greensboro, North Carolina.
 Selling books, electronics, movies, music, video games and more, the 10,000-square-foot building has plenty of options to find something you will love.
-As well as selling gently used items, Edward McKay has an option to sell to them.
+As well as selling gently used items, McKay has an option to sell to them.

 Azio Media of Shallotte, North Carolina, sells a bit of everything.
 From books, comics and magazines, to movie posters, vinyl records, and other collectibles, Azio has something for everyone.